hoffmaao/hoffmaao.github.io/content/_index.md

   - block: contact
     id: contact
     content:
-      title: Contact
+      title: Join us
       text: |-
-        Are you an undergraduate student planning to apply to graduate school in the next few years?
+        Are you a recent graduate or an undergraduate student planning to apply to graduate school in the next couple of years?
 A graduate student or postdoc looking for postdoc opportunities?
 Someone who is super interested about polar oceanography, fundamental ice mechanics, or radioglaciology and interested in tackling these questions from observational, modeling, and theoretical perspectives?
 Reach out!
       email: aohoffman@ldeo.columbia.edu
       phone: 509 540 4877
       address: